 Why do orchestras tune to an ‘A’?

-At an orchestral concert, you’ll hear an A from the oboe before you hear anything else because it’s the note that the rest of the musicians tune to.
+At an orchestral concert, you’ll hear an ‘A’ before you hear anything else because it’s the note that the rest of the musicians tune to.
 But where did this tradition come from and why is it still around?

 Why do orchestras tune to an ‘A’?